jzhou1318/fa22tapeout-course-dev/notes/index.md

 NAME     M1/PIN          131    0
 ```

 And they will have a typical file-extension of: nothing.
-Such is your lot in life; complain about it, or do something about it.
+Such is our field; complain about it, or do something about it.

 ---

-### Implications for Building Hierarchical Stuff
+### Implications for Building Hierarchical Systems

 Unlike the parametric-spec abstracts, those for behavior, physical layout, and timing generally are included in the compilation pipeline for every layer of hierarchy above them.
 Each of the primary digital construction tools uses some combination of them while inline-analyzing its input and producing its ultimate output.

 The abstract views for timing, layout, and behavior also have a lot of information in common, which generally must be self-consistent between them for any of these tools to coherently work.
 Particularly, all three include each module's port list.
 Setting these port-interfaces and their behavior then becomes a crucial early task for a hierarchical design process.
-In contrast to a bottom-up process in which parametric specs drive leaf cells, which drive their parents (both internally and at their interfaces), a hierarchical process requires definition of each sub-system's abstract views, generally in this order:
+In contrast to a bottom-up process in which parametric specs drive leaf cells, which drive their parents (both internally and at their interfaces), a hierarchical process requires definition of each sub-system's abstract views, generally in order of:

 1. Interface
 2. Behavior